salsify/avromatic/README.md

 `Avromatic` supports the following configuration:

+* schema_registry: An `AvroTurf::SchemaRegistry` object used to store Avro schemas so that they can be referenced by id.
+Either `schema_registry` or `registry_url` must be configured.
 * registry_url: URL for the schema registry.
 The schema registry is used to store Avro schemas so that they can be referenced by id.
+Either `schema_registry` or `registry_url` must be configured.
 * schema_store: The schema store is used to load Avro schemas from the filesystem.
   It should be an object that responds to `find(name, namespace = nil)` and returns an `Avro::Schema` object.